dallasrowling/GlobeStar-WordPress-Theme/README.md

 GlobeStar is definitevely considered "a living theme" whereby it's intention is to remain in continual development as a one-stop solution to any and all functions for websites.

+## In development

+GlobeStar is still in active development and not currently available for download at this time.

 ## Contact

 If you're interested in knowing more about the project, feel free to reach out to via my email address at: djrowling94@gmail.com